pepperTux/peppertux-game/README.md

 ## How do I compile?
 Same way you compile HaxeTux.

+Make sure your libraries are up to date!

 ## How do I make levels?
 Same way you make levels for HaxeTux.